panva/jose/docs/interfaces/types.JWTClaimVerificationOptions.md

 • `Optional` **clockTolerance**: `string` \| `number`

 Expected clock tolerance

-- in seconds when number (e.g. 5)
+- In seconds when number (e.g. 5)
-- parsed as seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").
+- Parsed as seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").

 ___